If you would like a PDF version of this blog delivered directly to your inbox, pop your details below.

 Note: I’ve linked to weaning recipes when I’ve found a good one!

-Baby breakfast ideas 6 months
+breakfast ideas for babies at 6 months

 Here are my top 10 nutritious baby led weaning breakfast starter foods, suitable from 6 months at the start of weaning: